FacilMap/Leaflet.DraggableLines/README.md

   represents.
 When this option is set, Leaflet.DraggableLines renders the points from this array instead of the ones from `getLatLngs()` as draggable markers, and when the route is dragged it modifies this array instead of the actual points of the line.

   This is only supported for single polylines, it is not supported for Polygons or MultiPolylines where `getLatLngs()` returns an array of arrays.

-  To update the route points of an existing line, use the `setDraggableLinesRoutePoints` method rather than setting `layer.options.draggableLinesRoutePoints` manually, to make sure that L.DraggableLines notices the change and updates the positions of the drag markers.
+  To update the route points of an existing line, use the `setDraggableLinesRoutePoints` method rather than setting `layer.options.draggableLinesRoutePoints` manually, to make sure that `DraggableLines` notices the change and updates the positions of the drag markers.

 #### Methods